secgroundzero/tetanus/README.md

 # Tetanus

-Helper script for mangling CS payloads
+Helper script for mangling CS payloads to create a macro.

-## Credits:
+## Disclaimer

-*This is not my own research and it is merely the weaponization of various techniques i have found online.I assume no responsibility for the misuse of this script*
+*This is not my own research and it is merely the weaponization of various techniques i have found online.I assume no responsibility for any misuse of this script*

+## Credits

 Full credit goes to [Carlos Perez](https://twitter.com/Carlos_Perez) for his [ASR Rules](https://gist.github.com/infosecn1nja/24a733c5b3f0e5a8b6f0ca2cf75967e3) and the [Walmart Labs team](https://twitter.com/OrOneEqualsOne) for the [techniques](https://medium.com/walmartlabs/evasive-vba-advanced-maldoc-techniques-1365e9373f80) used in the tool.